azurenoops/terraform-azurerm-overlays-synapse/README.md

 ## Create resource group

-By default, this module will create a resource group and the name of the resource group to be given in an argument `resource_group_name`.
-If you want to use an existing resource group, specify the existing resource group name, and set the argument to `create_resource_group = false`.
+By default, this module will create a resource group and the name of the resource group to be given in an argument `existing_resource_group_name`.
+If you want to use an existing resource group, specify the existing resource group name, and set the argument to `create_synapse_resource_group = false`.

 > *If you are using an existing resource group, then this module uses the same resource group location to create all resources in this module.*